wanjeraO/Using-two-sample-t-tests-in-Tableau-Dashboards/README.md

 ## Introduction

 In today's data-driven world, making informed decisions based on statistical analysis is crucial.
 This project showcases the integration of t-tests, a fundamental statistical test, into interactive dashboards.
-By leveraging Tableau and R, this workbook allows users to perform rigorous data analysis and visualize the results in a user-friendly manner.
-Whether you're a data analyst, researcher, or decision-maker, this tool will help you draw meaningful insights from your data.
+By leveraging Tableau and R, this workbook allows users to perform data analysis to explore the differences between two groups.

 ## Project Description

-This project aims to showcase the application of statistical tests, specifically t-tests, in interactive dashboards created with Tableau.
-By incorporating these statistical methods, users can perform rigorous data analysis and draw meaningful insights directly within their visualizations.
+This project showcases the application of statistical tests, specifically t-tests, in interactive dashboards created with Tableau.
+By incorporating these statistical methods, users can perform data analysis and draw meaningful insights directly within their visualizations.

 ### Features
 - **Interactive Dashboards**: Dynamic navigation through the dashboard to see t-tests and effect size calculations in action based on user-selected groups.